 Abattoirs de Bomel

 In this project Rotor acted as matchmakers between a building and its occupants.
 The building was a freshly renovated 1940’s former slaughterhouse, in Bomel, a rather underprivileged neighborhood of Namur.
-The future occupants were the team and users of a community arts centre, run by the Théâtre of Namur, earlier installed in the heart of the city, and now looking forward to move to Bomel.
+The future occupants were the team and users of a community arts centre, run by the Théâtre of Namur, previously installed in the heart of the city, and now looking forward to move to Bomel.
 The building is owned by the city; the arts centre was only marginally involved in the follow-up of the renovation project.
 As a result, there were gaps between the building and the needs it had to fulfill.
-The renovated 3000 square meter facility was also entirely empty of any kind of furniture: storage units, tables, chairs, kitchen equipment, toilet roll holders, … Rotor’s brief was to provide equipment, but also to reflect on how the place would be used and run.
+The renovated 3000 square meter facility was also completely empty of any kind of furniture: storage units, tables, chairs, kitchen equipment, toilet roll holders, … Rotor’s brief was to provide equipment, but also to reflect on how the place would be used and run.
 Because of a tight budget, but also on explicit demand of the commissioner, we resorted a lot to re-used equipment and materials, found on site, in the commissioner’s stocks, or on the regular second hand market.
 But in addition, and maybe for the first time, we were able to use the full array of materials Rotor was dismantling in parallel on its deconstruction sites elsewhere in Belgium.

 A project by